 The Santa Fe Opera 2018

 The Santa Fe Opera Season in 2018 offered a most interesting selection.
-I was fortunate enough to attend two shows (with the newcomer discounts of 40%): Doctor Atomic and Madame Butterfly.
+I was fortunate enough to attend two shows: Doctor Atomic and Madame Butterfly.

-Madame Butterfly was simply sublime.
+Promptly at eight o’clock, the sound of the horns rose from the orchestra as the lights dimmed.
+And so started one of the most beloved operas of all the, Madame Butterfly.
+The performance was simply sublime.
 Words can do no justice to the beauty and song of this classic production.

 A bit more controversial, however, was Dr. Atomic.

 Doctor Atomic is an opera by the contemporary American composer John Adams, with libretto by Peter Sellars.
 Doctor Atomic premiered in San Francisco in 2005.
 It’s the story of the 24 hours before the first atomic bomb explosion takes place in New Mexico.